AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ### PROTOTYPE ###

+*Inheritance*: One object gets access to the properties and methods of another object.
-All objects have a prototype property which reference to another object.
+All objects have a *prototype* property which reference to another object.
+*Prototype chain*: obj.proto.proto.prop2 -> obj.prop2

 ```javascript
 var a = {};
 var b = function() {};